vicsz/spring-cloud-lab/readme.md

 ### 4.5 - Test the spin endpoint at localhost:8081/spin

-You should get a randomly generated numberresponse.
+You should get a randomly generated slot machine response.